Skip to main content

 Martin Wolkewitz & Maria Elena Maccari

-Causal models and target trial emulation in rare pediatric diseases: from limited data to optimal clinical management
+Challenges of target trial emulation in rare pediatric diseases: from limited data to clinical management

 14:10 – 14:50